Fierce Creatures

-Fierce Creatures is a 1997 British-American farcical comedy film.
+Fierce Creatures is a 1997 farcical comedy film.
 While not literally a sequel, Fierce Creatures is a spiritual successor to the 1988 film A Fish Called Wanda.
 Both films star John Cleese, Jamie Lee Curtis, Kevin Kline and Michael Palin.
 Fierce Creatures was written by John Cleese and directed by Robert Young and Fred Schepisi.
 The film was dedicated to Gerald Durrell and Peter Cook.
 Some scenes were filmed at Jersey Zoo, a zoological park founded by Durrell.

 Plot

 Willa Weston arrives in Atlanta to take a high-ranking position in a company recently acquired by Octopus Inc.'s owner, Rod McCain.
 When he informs her he has already sold the company, she then agrees to run another recent acquisition, Marwood Zoo.
 She is to create a business model that can be used for multiple zoos in the future.
 Rod McCain's son Vincent, who is attracted to Willa, announces that he will join her at the zoo.
 The zoo's newly appointed director is a retired Hong Kong Police Force officer and former Octopus Television employee, Rollo Lee.
 To meet Octopus's revenue target of 20% from all assets, he institutes a "fierce creatures" theme.
 Believing dangerous and violent animals will attract more visitors, all animals not meeting those requirements must go.

 All the animal keepers, including spider-handler Bugsy, try to change Rollo's mind.
 One such attempt involves getting him to kill some of the cutest animals himself, but Rollo sees through their prank and fakes the animals' extermination.
 He keeps the animals in his bedroom which later causes Willa and Vincent to believe he is having an orgy with female staff.
 Rollo discovers that several staff members are faking animal attack injuries.
 He fires several warning shots at those responsible and Reggie rushes in, believing that one of them is shot.
 Rollo then finds a visitor who has had a genuine accident but, not believing it is real, tastes her blood whilst loudly proclaiming that it is fake.
 Willa and Vincent, upon seeing this fiasco, demote Rollo to middle management.
 Vince even threatens to fire him if he does not cease his apparent activities with the female staff.

 Vince covers both the zoo and animals alike with advertisements after garnering sponsors, dresses the staff in ridiculous outfits, and installs an artificial panda in one of the enclosures.
 His continued attempts to seduce Willa fail, while she comes to enjoy working at the zoo after connecting with a silverback gorilla.
 Willa finds herself attracted to Rollo after becoming fascinated by his apparent ability to attract multiple women.
 When he tries to discuss Vince's marketing plan, she suggests dinner, but she postpones when she remembers Rod is coming from Atlanta to discuss the running of the zoo.